Ph.D., All India Institute of Medical sciences (1986)

 Key words: Sleep-wake, consciousness, learning and memory, anxiety, depression, stress, brainstem, cholinergic system, phasic pontine-wave (P-wave), intracellular signaling

-I am interested in the cellular and molecular mechanisms of sleep-wake states, sleep-dependent memory processing, states of consciousness, and anxiety disorders.
+Cellular and molecular mechanisms of sleep-wake states, sleep-dependent memory processing, states of consciousness, neurodegenerative disorders, anxiety disorders.

 - Anxiety, depression, and sleep.
 In humans, disrupted sleep architecture is a hallmark feature of many psychiatric disorders, including Post-Traumatic-Stress-Disorder (PTSD) and depression.
 Similarly, normal sleep architecture is critical for psychological and emotional well-being.
 Understanding the common pathophysiological mechanisms among PTSD, depression, and sleep architecture disturbances is key to the development of rational behavioral and pharmacological therapies for these persistent and debilitating disorders.
 Therefore, we are using rats sleep architecture disturbances to understand the pathophysiological mechanisms of anxiety and depression.